Chaunchoy/NovaTech/README.md

 ## 2.2 Sensor and Control Panel

-**Front view of the robot**

-**Back view of the robot**

 **(i) Main Controller**
 ESP32-S3-DevKitC-1

 The ESP32-S3-DevKitC-1 serves as the primary control unit of our self-driving car.
 Powered by the ESP32-S3 microcontroller, it features a dual-core Xtensa® 32-bit LX7 processor with integrated Wi-Fi and Bluetooth Low Energy (BLE), allowing for wireless debugging, data transmission, and potential remote control functions.
 The ESP32-S3 offers high processing power and AI acceleration instructions, making it ideal for handling real-time sensor inputs, executing navigation algorithms, and controlling actuators.
 In our robot, it processes data from the camera, color sensor, and distance sensors to make immediate driving decisions.
-Its compact size, multiple GPIO pins, and low power consumption make it a versatile choice for embedded robotics applications.'
+Its compact size, multiple GPIO pins, and low power consumption make it a versatile choice for embedded vehicle applications.'

 **(ii) Power Regulator**
 Mini MP1584EN DC-DC Buck Converter